WICG/scheduling-apis/explainers/prioritized-post-task.md

 antithetical to scheduling and the goal of improving responsiveness.
 They are implicit priorities that developers can and do use.

-`requestAnimationFrame`, which was designed for animations, is used (abused) by userspace code to gain higher priority, since rendering is often prioritized by UAs.
-Scheduling work at this "priority" has the disadvantage of incurring extra overhead caused by running the rendering lifecycle updates (they may early-out, but this is still more heavy-weight than may be needed if not updating DOM).

-rAF runs during the [update the rendering](https://html.spec.whatwg.org/multipage/webappapis.html#update-the-rendering) step of the event loop processing model.
-It is up to the UA to determine whether or not there is a rendering opportunity which will result in rAF to run.
+`requestAnimationFrame`, which was designed for animations, is used (perhaps abused) by userspace code to gain higher priority, since rendering is often prioritized by UAs.
+Scheduling work at this "priority" has the disadvantage of incurring extra overhead caused by running the rendering lifecycle updates (they may early-out, but this is still more heavy-weight than may be needed if not updating DOM). rAF runs during the [update the rendering](https://html.spec.whatwg.org/multipage/webappapis.html#update-the-rendering) step of the event loop processing model, and it is up to the UA to determine whether or not there is a rendering opportunity which will result in rAF to run.

 Idle callbacks essentially run when there is no other work that can be done, subject to rules about when an idle period can begin.
-This can be a good, albeit complicated scheduling tool, but is not a sufficient expression of priority for what app developers need.
+This can be a good, albeit complicated scheduling tool, but is not a sufficient expression of priority for what app developers need, and it does not support changing priority.

 Everything else, such as `setTimeout`, `postMessage` and `fetch` completions run in between rendering opportunities (labeled as *inter-frame* here).
 The